cppalliance/safe-cpp/proposal/draft.md

 f(&const x);  // Extra verbose -- call attention to it.
 ```

 Is there a downside to rely on standard conversions for producing const references?
 Not really...
 If the parameter is pass-by-value, and your argument type is trivially copyable, then it'll copy.
-If the parameter is pass-by-value, and your argument type is non-trivially copyable, then the compiler will prompt for a `rel` or `cpy` token to resolve how to pass the argument.
+If the parameter is pass-by-value, and your argument type is non-trivially copyable, the compiler will prompt for a `rel` or `cpy` token to resolve how to pass the argument.
 If the parameter is pass-by-const-reference, it'll bind implicitly.
 You're not going to accidentally hit the slow path by making use of this convenience.

 ## Object postfix